![]() Bruce Roberts-Goodson See about Bruce CONTACT BRUCE BY |

 plan can be produced it is necessary to produce a 3D computer generated model of at least

 the hull of the vessel.
-Once the preliminary plans are completed and both the designer and
+Once the preliminary boat plans are completed and both the designer and

 the client are satisfied with the overall concept and layout of the vessel then we can

-proceed to preparing the complete plans for the vessel.
+proceed to preparing the complete boat plans for the vessel.

 For the design to move forward it is